 For liberal arts colleges, often 3 letters are required, but you might want to aim for 4-5.
 Read the job description to see what they're looking for: maybe 2 teaching letters + 2 research letters is appropriate; maybe 4 teaching letters + 0-1 research letters is better.
 (On mathjobs you can customize your Cover Sheet for different schools, so different schools get different combinations of letters of recommendation.)

 I want to emphasize that these letter writers should really be experts in the field, not just someone in a related field you know that has seen you give one or more talks.
 Recommenders will only write in detail about what intersects their area of expertise, so if you work in a couple of different areas, you should try to get letters from both areas.
 It can happen that you have a great paper but none of the letter writers discuss it in detail because it's not their field and they expect someone else to.
 (You might inform your letter writers who your other letter writers are, which is sometimes useful in guiding the letter writer what to talk about.)
 Furthermore, the closer your letter writer is to your area the more enthusiastic they will typically be about your work.
+If someone senior uses your work in their own work, that's an especially good choice for a reference.
 In addition, the more senior/well-known the person is, the more weight their letter will carry.
 (Exception: if you're just looking for teaching jobs, then it's probably more important to get letters from people who know you well and can comment on how you will be as a teacher and a colleague than to get letters from high-profile researchers.)

 Senior faculty often write letters for several candidates in a given year (and we often compare these letters from the same writer to compare the candidates), so you need to make sure the people you ask know (at least part of) your work well, or their letters will be less enthusiastic.
 This is one reason why it's important to go to conferences and give talks.
 For letter writers at your institution, or at least ones you can easily meet, you should offer to meet with them to explain your research one-on-one.